muhammadfaizanmemon098-byte/job-acceptance-prediction/README.md

-# 🎓 Job Acceptance Prediction System
+# Job Acceptance Prediction System

+## Project Description
-A professional Machine Learning web application that predicts whether a candidate will be accepted for a job based on academic, technical, and personal attributes.
+A machine learning application that predicts whether a candidate will be accepted for a job based on academic and professional attributes.

----

-## 📌 Project Objective
+## Project Objective
-The objective of this project is to use Machine Learning techniques to predict job acceptance outcomes and assist recruiters or institutions in making data-driven decisions.

----
+To build a predictive model that assists in job acceptance decision-making using machine learning techniques.

-## 📊 Dataset
+## Dataset
 - Custom CSV dataset
-- Cleaned and preprocessed
-- Scaled using StandardScaler
 - Target variable: Job Acceptance (Accepted / Rejected)

----

-## 🧠 Machine Learning Model
+## Machine Learning Model
 - Algorithm: Random Forest Classifier
 - Feature Scaling: StandardScaler
-- Model Serialization: Joblib (`.pkl` files)
+- Model saved using Joblib

----

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - Streamlit
 - Scikit-learn